ta3ag/lbd/docs/BackendTutorial/source/lld.rst

 code can run on FPGA CPU without problem even though we didn't do it.
 System program toolchain can be designed just like we show you at this point.
-School knowledge of system program, compiler, linker, loader, computer architecture and CPU design can be translate into a real work and see how it be run.
+School knowledge of system program, compiler, linker, loader, computer architecture and CPU design can be translated into a real work and see how it be run.
 Now, these school books knowledge is not limited on paper.
 We program it, design it and run it on real world.